dankelley/whalestrike/joss/paper.md

 mass and prow shape, should also be taken into account.
 An R package called `whalestrike` has been developed to address such issues.
 It has been used by
-@kelley_assessing_2020 in the development of a biomechanically based criterion for the lethality of ship strikes.
-However, this is just one purpose to which the package could be put.
-Accordingly, the goal of the present paper is to introduce readers to the `whalestrike` code, as a way to encourage its wider usage and development, by researchers and perhaps also by policy makers.
+@kelley_assessing_2020 in the development of a biomechanically based criterion for the lethality of ship strikes, but this is just a starting point.
+The goal here is to introduce readers to the model code, encouraging its wider use and development by researchers and policy makers.

 # Statement of need

-The collision of a ship with a whale can result in serious injury or death of the animal, posing significant threats for endangered species [@laist_collisions_2001].
-Of particular concern is the North Atlantic right whale (*Eubalaena glacialis*), a "critically Endangered" species [@iucn_eubalaena_2020] with a world population estimated to be just $336\pm14$ in 2021 [@pettis_north_2022], down from $483$ in 2010 [@pace_state-space_2017].
+Ship collisions pose significant threats to endangered marine mammals [@laist_collisions_2001].
+Of particular concern is the North Atlantic right whale (*Eubalaena glacialis*), a "critically Endangered" species [@iucn_eubalaena_2020] with a world population estimated to be only $336\pm14$ in 2021 [@pettis_north_2022], down from $483$ in 2010 [@pace_state-space_2017].
-Necropsies reveal that ship collisions account for more than half of right whale deaths [@campbell-malone_gross_2008-1].
+Necropsies reveal that ship collisions account for over half of right whale deaths [@campbell-malone_gross_2008-1].

 Motivated by such studies, efforts have been made in recent years to mitigate the consequences of collision by imposing speed restrictions on ships, and evidence of